Greenland: The Arctic’s untamed giant

 Among the leaders in expedition travel, Lindblad Expeditions has built a reputation for combining exploration with education and scientific insight.

 Founded in partnership with National Geographic, Lindblad voyages feature onboard experts, including naturalists, historians, photographers, and scientists who help interpret the Arctic environment.
+And now offers over 100 expedition cruise itineraries.

 Their small expedition ships are purpose-built for polar regions, equipped with ice-strengthened hulls and fleets of Zodiac boats and kayaks that allow guests to explore close to glaciers, wildlife, and remote shorelines.